 You can quickly back up running and powered off VMs with VeeamZIP.
-Creating a VeeamZIP file can be helpful if you want create an ad-hoc backup for VMs, archive VMs before decommissioning and so on.
-You can create a VeeamZIP file for one or more VMs.
+VeeamZIP can be helpful if you want to create an ad-hoc backup for VMs, archive VMs before decommissioning and so on.
+You can create VeeamZIP backups for one or more VMs.

 - Open the Inventory view.

 - In the infrastructure tree, select a host or VM container in which the VMs that you want to back up reside.

 - In the working area, select the VMs and click VeeamZIP > VeeamZIP on the ribbon or right-click the VMs and select VeeamZIP.